-Students cannot work more than six hours unless they take an unpaid 30-minute break.
+Students cannot work more than six hours at a time unless they take an unpaid 30-minute break.
 They must clock in and out for their 30-minute break.
-If they take a break, for any reason, they must clock in and out via Timeclock.
+If they take a break, for any reason, they must clock in and out via TimeClock Plus.